clayton14/scene-2-uwmf/README.md

 	  [Spear of Destiny][SOD item]).
 - The documentation is largely incomplete.
 - Support for vanilla map formats isn’t even planned.
+- If you don’t already know how to use Godot, then learning how to use Scene 2 UWMF will be tedious.

 ## Getting Started